 ISOK offers the opportunity for students to embed courses with similar standards into each other.
 This involves students completing work and meeting standards of two (2) courses at the same time, while only completing work and attending classes for one overall course.
-This way, students will earn credits for both courses in the time it takes for one course.
-Current embedded options include Modern World Studies (embedded into Modern World History), Forensic Science (embedded into Anatomy and Physiology, Block A only), Journalism (embedded into English 9, Block B only), Public Speaking (embedded into English 10, Block B only), Creative Writing (embedded into English 11, All Blocks), with more coming soon.
+This way, students will earn credits for both courses in the time it takes for one course which allows for credit recovery.
+Current embedded options include Journalism (embedded into English 9 B), Introduction to Public Speaking (embedded into English 10 A), Interpersonal Communication (embedded into English 10 B), Veterinary Science (embedded into Biology B), Life Skills (embedded into Family & Consumer Science), Creative Writing (embedded into American Literature A), Forensic Science (embedded into Criminology), Astronomy